 Cape Verde became a Party to the WHO Framework Convention on Tobacco Control on January 2, 2006.

-Tobacco Packaging and Labeling: Cigarette packaging must contain "messages which alert the consumer to the harmful effects of tobacco."
-The law does specify the size, content, or locations of the messages, or whether rotation is required.
+Cigarette packaging must contain "messages which alert the consumer to the harmful effects of tobacco."
+The law does not specify the size, content, or locations of the messages, or whether rotation is required.

 This country’s legal measures were reviewed by our legal staff.
 No in-country lawyers or tobacco control experts reviewed our analysis.